 Kidney disease in dogs is a serious condition that affects how well the kidneys filter waste, balance fluids, and support overall body function.

-If you are trying to understand whether your dog's symptoms point to a chronic condition or a more sudden medical problem, our why is my dog shaking guide is a useful next read because weakness, nausea, and general distress can overlap with many illnesses.
+If you are trying to understand whether your dog's symptoms point to a chronic condition or a more sudden medical problem, our why is my dog shaking guide is a practical next read because weakness, nausea, and general distress can overlap with many illnesses.

 Key Takeaways